-Built Form and Massing: Buildings shall be located with consideration of the existing streetscape character and setbacks.
-On corner lots buildings should be located to frame the intersection.
-The design and massing of buildings shall relate to the surrounding context, street proportions, and appropriately scaled dimensions.
+Built Formrom and Massing: Buildings shall be located with consideration of the existing streetscape character and setbacks.
+On corner lots locate-buildings-should be located to frame the intersection.
+The design and massing of buildings shall relate to the surrounding context, as well as, to the street proportions, and to human scale dimensions.

-Open Space: Open space associated with natural features should be protected and maintained.
-Development should reinforce identified gateways and focal points and should strengthen linkages to existing and future parks, trails and open space, cycling networks, as well as other community infrastructure.
-Community gathering spaces should be incorporated at trail or open space access points.
+Open Sepace: Open space associated with natural features should be protected and maintained.
+Development should reinforce identified gateways and focal points and should strengthen linkages to existing and future parks, trails and open space, -cycling networks, as well as other community infrastructure.

-Lighting: All site lighting, where required, shall be designed to create safe outdoor environments and to minimize glare and impact to night sky, public view and surrounding properties.
+Lighting: All site lighting, wheren required, shall be designed to create safe outdoor environments and to minimize glare and impact to night sky, public view and surrounding properties.

 Signage: Site signage shall be designed to complement and enhance building and site design features.
-Building signage shall be of a scale proportional with building size and not overwhelm building façades or obstruct architectural features.
+Building signage shall be of a scale proportional with building size and not overwhelm overpower building façades or obstruct architectural features.

-Cultural Heritage: Building and site design shall sympathetically conserve, respect and build upon cultural heritage resources of the Hamlet as a whole and the Historic Core in particular.
-Sensitive designs shall be provided for new development in close proximity to significant heritage resources and the Historic Core.
-Adaptive reuse of historically significant cultural resources in accordance with Section H4.3.12 of this Plan shall be encouraged.
+Cultural Heritage: Building and site design shall should sympathetically conserve, respect and build upon cultural heritage resources of the Hamlet as a whole and the Historic Core in particular.
+Sensitive designs shall be provided for new development in close proximity to significant prominent heritage resources and the Historic Core.
+Adaptive reuse of historically significant cultural built resources in accordance with Section H4.3.12 of this Plan shall be encouraged.
 Detailed policies related to cultural heritage resources are found in Section H4.3.12 of the Plan.